-Join Kelly McCathran for an in-depth discussion in this video Using primitive objects, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Using primitive objects, part of Learning Flash Animation.

 In this video, we're going to take a look at another pair of drawing tools. …The primitive objects.
 Before I start, again, I'll go over to my …Workspace Switcher, and choose my favorite workspace, Classic. …This places my toolbar on the left where I'm comfortable with it. …Then I'll choose File, New.
 I'll leave the defaults on Action Script …3 and click OK.
 Over on my toolbar you'll notice I was on …the Oval tool last.
 I'm going to right-click, or click and …hold for two seconds, and choose the Rectangle primitive tool.…